integrativebioinformatics/scNotebooks/README.md

 ### Practical Modules with Google Colab Notebooks:

-## Module 01 - INTRODUCTION TO NOTEBOOKS AND DATABASES
+## Module 01 - Introduction to notebooks and Databases
 This module provides an introduction to Jupyter Notebooks and Google Colaboratory, exploring their features and structure, including code cells and text cells.
 Additionally, we cover key public databases for single-cell data and other databases for gene expression, containing information for humans and other organisms.
 To enhance learning, we provide hands-on exercises for accessing, exploring, and analyzing these databases, allowing users to develop essential skills in biological data manipulation.

 [English version](Notebooks_EN/Module01_IntroductionNotebooks_and_Databases.ipynb)